Ex-firefighter charged in Vancouver child sex sting

 Former school trustee Ken Clement, who resigned from the Vancouver School Board in July 2018, also faces the same charge.

-A similar Nikolaos Dias, a former math teacher at the Little Flower Academy, was also charged in the sting.
+Nikolaos Dais, a former math teacher at the Little Flower Academy, was also charged in the sting.

 None of the allegations have been proven in court.
 Maurer's next court date is Oct.
 28.